Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: INTRODUCTION

 Optimization of black-box functions is a compelling task in many scientific fields, such as hyperparameter tuning for machine learning~\citep{Ranjit2019DLBO}, routing for robot control problems~\citep{Nambiar2022BOrobot}, designing energy systems~\citep{thebelt2022multi}, and drug discovery~\citep{Colliandre2024BOdrug}.
 These tasks share challenges such as limited knowledge about the true underlying objective function and expensive evaluations on the target function, i.e., experiments.
 Given the latter, finding a high-quality sample point at each evaluation becomes extremely valuable.

 Bayesian optimization (BO) is a popular class of algorithms designed for this setting.
 BO can be divided into two main components: (1) a Bayesian model of the objective function (usually a Gaussian process (GP)), and (2) an acquisition function to decide which point $\bm{x^*}$ to sample next.
 An acquisition function is a mathematical expression that quantifies the value of evaluating a particular point in the search space.
-The choice of acquisition function can be mapped to a reward function, e.g., balancing exploration and exploitation~\citep{paulson2024bayesian}.
+The choice of acquisition function balances exploration and exploitation~\citep{paulson2024bayesian}.
 Mathematical optimization of the acquisition function is thus a key step of BO.
 While many works formulate more indicative and sophisticated acquisition functions, comparatively less attention has been given to computing the optimal solutions of acquisition functions.
-While a well-formulated acquisition function is critical, its reliable optimization can be just as beneficial for BO performance~\citep{kim2021local,Wilson2018MaxAcq}.
+While a well-formulated acquisition function is critical, its reliable optimization can be just as beneficial for BO performance~\citep{Wilson2018MaxAcq,kim2021local}.

 Gradient- and sampling-based methods remain the mainstream for acquisition function optimization.
 While the objective function of BO is a black box, closed-form expressions are available for many acquisition functions, e.g., Upper Confidence Bound (UCB) \citep{Srinivas2010GP}, Expected Improvement (EI) \citep{Jones1998EfficientGO}.
 Therefore, mathematical programming, especially (stochastic) gradient-based methods such as L-BFGS-B \citep{Zhu1997LBFGS} can perform well given first- and sometimes second-order derivatives.
 However, derivative information can be unreliable, e.g., due to numerical issues \citep{Ament2024unexpected}.
 Gradient-based methods can also be trapped at local optima and thus return sub-optimal solutions.
 On the other hand, \textit{sampling} methods are invariably limited by the curse of dimensionality and are also likely to return sub-optimal solutions, given limited evaluation budgets.
 Algorithms that provide a \textit{global} optimality guarantee for solving acquisition functions are thus lacking.